VaasuDevanS/Natural-Language-Processing-Assignments/README.md

 UNB Fall-2018 CS6765

 This Repository contains the python code for the Fall Term Assignments.
-No usage of Numpy in any of the code and developed using Python2.7 (built-in modules)
+No usage of numpy/nltk in any of the code and developed using Python2.7 (built-in modules) sklearn is used only in Assignment3 for Logistic Regression

 ## Getting started